 FCR undertakes a review and re-prioritization of risks based on its annual assessment process.
+During the review and re-prioritization process, management will also identify any emerging risks that may need to be assessed.
 On a quarterly basis, we reassess risks for trends and receive updates on risk mitigation activities undertaken during the previous quarter.
 The Executive Leadership Team updates the Risk Dashboard and provides it to the Audit Committee and the Board quarterly.